Event Review: Stevie Wonderland at Corsica Studios

 As we entered, Mahogani Music-approved Dan Shake was in full swing, though momentum seemed elusive as he jumped between Salsoul disco and house classics at times a little haphazardly, and with rapid cuts between recordings from different decades that sounded stark.
 The beautifully arranged climactic “Vertigo/Relight My Fire” by Dan Hartman never rose out of the EQ mud and was reduced to an indistinguishable plodding dull beat.

 In the middle room, the Stevie Wonderland residents’ selection was more coherent and better programmed; clean, bouncing, jacking house music with room to dance.
 A constant stream of traffic to the smoking area did disrupt things a little, with a number of people smacking straight into the speaker blocking half the exit doors.
+We explored the third room where we found Lakuti standing in the wings, observing a fairly static dance floor and readying herself for her vinyl-only set.

 Lakuti first made a name for herself throwing parties in her hometown of Johannesburg in the early 90s.
 After relocating to London, she ran a host of successful parties under the Süd banner for 11 years in tandem with the Süd Electronic imprint, and established dependable deep house imprint Uzuri Recordings in 2007.
 Now residing in Berlin, here was someone with a long, rich history in international club culture and knowledge of dance music who could school us.